jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 I’ll focus upon Approval Testing for the rest of this blog entry.

 # I know it when I see it
-[_I [can’t] … define … pornography…, but I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — [United States Supreme Court Justice Potter Stewart](https://en.wikipedia.org/wiki/Potter_Stewart)
+[_I [can’t] … define … pornography…, but I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — [__United States Supreme Court Justice Potter Stewart__](https://en.wikipedia.org/wiki/Potter_Stewart)

-Much like Justice Steward, many developers are not comfortable defining behavior specifications via Unit Tests via the [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD) process, but they know it when they see it.
+Much like Justice Steward, many developers are not comfortable defining behavior specifications via Unit Tests via the TDD process, but they know it when they see it.

 Approval Testing allows developers to write their code, validate it via their own observation and then document that validated behavior observation in a __Given/When/Then__ test.